elcalc/elcalc/README.md

  $ npm start

-# Build releases for all platforms
+# Build for all platforms

  $ npm run build

-# Build release for one platform ( win / osx / linux ), example for Windows:
+# Build for one platform ( win / osx / linux ), example for Windows:

  $ npm run win
 ```
 ## Download

-You can download the latest, official release [HERE](https://github.com/elcalc/elcalc/releases/latest).
+You can download the latest, official releases [HERE](https://github.com/elcalc/elcalc/releases/latest).